In a recent survey, one in ten Britons admitted to selling-on charity shop items for a profit. The average profit made per sale was £10.50.

-It’s getting harder to make a good profit on charity shop items now, not least because charity shops are becoming more savvy and raising prices.
+It’s getting harder to make a good profit on charity shop items now, not least because charity shops are becoming savvier and raising prices.

 In fact some charity shops even have eBay departments which try to sale their most valuable goods on eBay before they even reach the shop shelves.
 There’s still profit to be made, but it takes more effort and a little more luck these days.

 Equally, don’t forget to take into account the potential costs you will incur.
-If you sell on eBay they will take a cut of what you make and if you sell at a car boot sale you will have to pay for your slot.
-Also think of the travel costs if you plan on going far to find the right items to sell.
-And there’s one more thing to bear in mind…tax.
+If you sell on eBay, they will take a cut of what you make and if you sell at a car boot sale you will have to pay for your slot.
+Also, think of the travel costs if you plan on going far to find the right items to sell.
+Oh, and there’s one more thing to bear in mind…tax.

-Unfortunately, if you aim to make money by reselling goods on a regular basis then you are going to have to declare it.
+Unfortunately, if you aim to make money by selling charity shop items on a regular basis then you are going to have to declare it.
 If you frequently sell on sites like eBay, HMRC will realise and could fine you if you’re not paying the correct amount of tax.

 For more information read our article ‘making extra money – Do I have to pay more tax?’

-Before we deal with the practicalities of making money buying and selling items from charity shops, you have to decide whether it is something you feel comfortable doing.
+Before we deal with the practicalities of making money selling charity shop items, you have to decide whether it’s something you feel comfortable doing.

-Some people, quite understandably, think it is wrong to make money selling on items bought from a charity shop.
+Some people, quite understandably, think it is wrong to make money selling charity shop items.
 Charity shops, they say, are there to help the poor and disadvantaged, so looking to make a profit from items you bought there is distasteful.
 Some people may also feel unhappy donating their items to charity if people are going to be making a profit from them.

 You must decide how you feel about this, and only do what you feel comfortable doing.
-However, there are reasons why making a profit from charity items might, actually, be helpful all round.
+However, there are reasons why making a profit from charity items might be helpful all round.

-- Firstly, as long as you are paying the price given by the charity shop then you are not in anyway hindering the shop’s giving potential, in fact you’re actually contributing by making the purchase.
-Obviously, if an item is massively undervalued then it may well be the right thing to inform the shop but, on the whole, charity shops these days are pretty price savvy.
+- Firstly, as long as you are paying the price given by the charity shop then you are not in any-way hindering the shop’s giving potential, in fact, you’re actually contributing by making the purchase.
+Obviously, if an item has been massively undervalued, then it may well be the right thing to inform the shop but, on the whole, charity shops these days are pretty price savvy.

 - Equally, once a fair purchase has been made the item is rightfully yours to do with as you please which may include selling it on.

-- For those who are uncomfortable with the idea of making money from a charity shop, it’s important to remember it’s still a business.
+- For those who are uncomfortable with the idea of making money from selling charity shop items, it’s important to remember it’s still a business.
 A big percentage of any sale will go to managers’ salaries and overheads.
 This is not to say charity shops aren’t great things, they are, but if you’re really concerned about giving money to charity only then you would be best to do so directly.
-In reality the reason most of us don’t is because a charity shop allows us to gain something from our giving, meaning we are all profiteering, in some way, by using a charity shop.
+In reality, the reason most of us don’t is because a charity shop allows us to gain something from our giving, meaning we are all profiteering, in some way, by using a charity shop.

-- A lot of items that are given to charity shops are sent abroad to sell on, mostly to African countries.
+- Many items that are given to charity shops are sent abroad to sell on, mostly to African countries.
 The more we can buy here, the more space they create in the shops and the more of the donated goods they can keep in this country.
-Although the second hand clothes sales in Africa is helping a few local business people, it is also harming the local clothes manufacturers, so it’s not necessarily the best thing to do with these clothes.
+Although the second-hand clothes sales in Africa is helping a few local business people, it is also harming the local clothes manufacturers, so it’s not necessarily the best thing to do with these clothes.